ETHS Course Placement Process

 Students currently taking Algebra:

-MAP score = 237 or higher and Math GPA = 2.00 or higher - Geometry placement
+Completion of Algebra, MAP score = 237 or higher - Geometry placement

 Students currently taking Geometry or Geometry H or Advanced Geometry Honors (ETHS and Middle School):

-MAP score = 241 or higher, B or better in current Geometry class, and Math GPA = 2.00 or higher - Advanced 2 Algebra Honors placement
+MAP score = 241 or higher, B or better in current Geometry class - Advanced 2 Algebra Honors placement

 Questions should be directed to Mathematics Department Chair.